LiliaFramework/Lilia/docs/docs/meta/gridinv.md

 ### getItems

 **Purpose**

 Returns a table of items contained in this inventory.

-When `noRecurse` is false, items inside nested bags are also returned.
+When `noRecurse` is `false`, items inside nested bags are also returned.

 **Parameters**

 * `noRecurse` (`boolean`): Skip nested bag contents when true.

 **Realm**

 `Shared`

 **Returns**

-* table: Item table indexed by item ID.
+* `table`: Item table indexed by item ID.

 **Example**